OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

     - [Install pre-commit hooks](#install-pre-commit-hooks)
     - [Branch Naming Conventions](#branch-naming-conventions)

+# Introduction

+This document provides guidelines for contributing to the OpenBB Platform.
+We differentiate between two types of contributors:

+1. **Developers**: Those who are building new features or extensions for the OpenBB Platform.
+2. **Contributors**: Those who contribute to the existing codebase, such as fixing bugs or improving documentation.

-# Quick look into the OpenBB Platform
+## Quick look into the OpenBB Platform

 The OpenBB Platform is built by the Open-Source community and is characterized by its core and extensions.
 The core handles data integration and standardization, while the extensions enable customization and advanced functionalities.
 The OpenBB Platform is designed to be used both from a Python interface and a REST API.